 While productivity monitoring has a number of benefits, you may have some worries that it will backfire by making employees feel as if they aren’t trusted and that the company doesn’t respect their privacy.
 It’s true that employees often have concerns that they’ll be unfairly targeted by a workplace that uses monitoring systems, or that their personal privacy will be compromised.
 There are some valid reasons for employees to have these types of fears, but you can help reassure your employees as you implement your new productivity monitoring system.

 Start by being transparent about what you’re monitoring and what you hope to accomplish.
 Employees don’t want to feel that they’re being spied upon, but letting them know what you’re doing and what your goals are for your productivity monitoring system is much better than having them find out later that they’ve been being monitored.
 You can also reassure employees that you’re not interested in targeting them unfairly or in accessing their personal information.

 Confine your monitoring to workplace-issued devices, not employee’s personal devices.
 Use blind monitoring when appropriate to help you spot patterns of low productivity rather than single out individual employees.
 Remind employees that by increasing your network’s security, you’re also protecting any of your employees’ data – like social security numbers, phone numbers, and addresses, that you necessarily have on file.

 Understanding the benefits of productivity monitoring and how you can use productivity monitoring software to improve the pace, quality, and security of work performed by your employees is the first step on the way toward improving your organization and making up for lost or wasted time.
-To find out more about how productivity monitoring software can work for your organization, take an online test drive.
+To find out more about how productivity monitoring software can work for your organization, take InterGuard for a free test drive.